 The primary target for applying rendering optimizations is the stereo rendering process.
 This is because rendering stereo viewports, and applying the necessary lens distortion corrections, incurs significant additional computation costs relative to mono-viewport rendering on mobile devices.

-- Doubles rendering cost to render views for both the left and right eyes
+- Doubles rendering cost to render views for both the left and right eyes (native Android + iOS only)

 - Additional render passes for distortion compensation, which is applied offscreen to a distortion mesh